-Do you ever wonder what skills your current employer or future employer want you to have?
+Do you ever wonder what skills your current employer or future employer wants you to have?
 Ensuring that you have the right skills can be the difference between a promotion or a pink slip.
-Many of the top skills and attributes would not be classified as those that would reinvent the wheel per se, but rather are common sensical and overlooked.
+Many of the top skills and attributes would not be classified as those that would reinvent the wheel per se, but rather are commonsensical and overlooked.
 Often individuals are proficient in one or two of these skills.
 However, for an individual to be a truly great leader and impress their current or future employer proficiency in all are required.
-It is understandable that not all skills can be demonstrated at one time or on command, (for that would appear that an individual’s skill in some would be farce and may disinterest an employer), most are easy to exhibit.
+It is understandable that not all skills can be demonstrated at one time or on command, (for that would appear that an individual’s skill in some would-be a farce and may disinterest an employer), most are easy to exhibit.
 The purpose of this article is not to go through each of these skills and attributes and how to acquire them but rather to reflect on why they are important in the workplace and why they are important for employers, either in hiring individuals or in conducting performance reviews on them.

 Communication is an everyday occurrence and is important in the workplace.
 It occurs everywhere from a water cooler chat with a coworker to an email to the CEO.
 Individuals need to be able to communicate the status of their work, their interests within an organization and any issues they might be having.